About the Highway

 The journey west from Cold Lake will take you through several sections of forest and parkland while travelling on Hwy #55.
 North west of Athabasca the Hwy number changes to #2 travelling south of Lesser Slave Lake and again popping into the rich agricultural area of the Peace Country.
 At Rycroft the Hwy number changes to #49 for the final push into Dawson Creek.

 The Highway official ends at Dawson Creek, but we are working on getting it signed from Dawson Creek to the lower mainland.
 There are a couple of options for travel depending what you are looking for.
 The scenic route takes you north through Fort St. John and then through the Peace River Valley through Hudson’s Hope and out to Chetwynd.
 This section provides terrific views of the river valley, as well as the three hydro electric dams in the north.

-From Chetwynd you leave the agricultural landscape and venture through the forest, alongside of rivers and lakes of the northern Rocky Mountain popping out at Prince George.
+From Chetwynd you leave the agricultural landscape and venture through the forest, alongside of rivers and lakes of the northern Rocky Mountains popping out at Prince George.

 South of Prince George the highway will take you through the Caribou-Chilcotin region of Central BC.
 This area is semi arid but still has an abundance of lake and streams to feed down for the mountains.
 Just north of Cache Creek you have the option of turning west and going through historic Lillooet then up and over the Coastal Mountains through Pemberton, Whistler then at Squamish the road skirts the ocean.
 The alternate route south through Cache Creek and along the Fraser Canyon following the Fraser River and coming out at Hope.
 From Hope the scenery changes to flat rich agricultural ground of the Fraser delta.